Best iPhone iMore 2021

-Best for Professionals: iPhone 12 Pro (2020)
+Best for professionals: iPhone 12 Pro (2020)

 Make no mistake, the 6.1-inch iPhone 12 Pro and 6.7-inch iPhone 12 Pro Max are nearly identical inside and out.
 Whether to select one over the other should come down to screen preference first.
-However, there are advanced camera features that are only found on the larger of the two models (see below).
+However, there are advanced camera features only found on the larger of the two models (see below).

 Like the iPhone 12, the iPhone 12 Pro (and iPhone 12 Pro Max) feature an A14 Bionic chip, Apple's fastest to date.
 It's available with 128GB, 256GB, or 512GB of storage.
 The Pro models are the first Apple smartphones to include a LiDAR scanner.
 Once only available on the iPad Pro, the LiDAR scanner is great for AR experiences and can be used for night mode portraits, faster autofocus in low light, and more.